Pathways012/FPGA_Portfolio/README.md

 The goal is to document projects progressing from foundational HDL concepts to signal processing and secure communications.

+The beginner projects are following along with the book "Getting Started with FPGAs: Digital Circuit Design, Verilog, and VHDL for Beginners", by Russell Merrick.

 ## Technical Focus Areas
 - RTL design in VHDL and Verilog
 - Synchronous digital design and FSMs